-The recovery plant was put into operation on August 15, 1952.
+The recovery plant was put into operation on August 15, 1952, approximately 17 months after research on the process was begun.
 The process was patented and the patent, USP 2743156, was assigned to the AEC (Stolz, Jr. 1958).
 A one-story, 100-by-175-foot building was built specifically to house the uranium recovery process (US DOE 1983, US DOE 1985).
 The recovery plant was designed to be capable of recovering uranium from 1500 tons of phosphate daily (Stolz, Jr. 1958).
 Figure 1 shows the schematic flowchart of the Blockson process for the recovery of uranium from wet phosphoric acid.